johnkerl/miller/docs6/docs/reference-dsl-differences.md

 Miller also has a [single-variable loop flavor](reference-dsl-control-structures.md#single-variable-for-loops).
 If `x` is a map then `for (e in x) { ... }` binds `e` to successive map _keys_ (not values as in PHP).
 But if `x` is an array then `for e in x) { ... }` binds `e` to successive array _values_ (not indices).

-## JSON parse, stringify, decode, encode
+## JSON parse, stringify, decode, and encode

 Miller has the verbs [`json-parse`](reference-verbs.md#json-parse) and